 St. John’s University

-John M. Conry, Pharm.D., Pharm.D., AAHIVP, FNAP is a Clinical Professor of Pharmacy Practice and the Chairperson of the Department of Clinical Health Professions in the College of Pharmacy and Health Sciences at St. John’s University.
+John M. Conry, Pharm.D., AAHIVP, FNAP is a Clinical Professor of Pharmacy Practice and the Chairperson of the Department of Clinical Health Professions in the College of Pharmacy and Health Sciences at St. John’s University.
 He earned his B.S. in Pharmacy and Pharm.D. from St. John’s University.
-He completed a primary care specialty residency at the VA Medical Center in Baltimore, Md.
-He served on the faculty at the Nesbitt School of Pharmacy at Wilkes University, where he practiced in ambulatory care.
-He subsequently returned his alma mater as clinical pharmacy practice faculty in 2002.
+He completed a primary care specialty residency at the VA Medical Center in Baltimore, MD.
+He initially served on the faculty at the Nesbitt School of Pharmacy at Wilkes University, where he practiced in ambulatory care.
+He subsequently returned to his alma mater as clinical pharmacy practice faculty in 2002.
 In addition to his didactic teaching responsibilities, Dr. Conry maintains an active clinical practice for experiential teaching at Project Renewal in New York City.
-There he provides pharmacy care for the homeless and urban indigent- with a special emphasis on HIV, hypertension, diabetes and health literacy issues.
-He has authored numerous publications in peer-reviewed professional journals/books and is frequently provides invited presentations at the local, regional and national level.
-He also serves as Director of the Urban Institute that provides community outreach initiatives to the urban indigent patient population.
+At Project Renewal he provides pharmacy care for the homeless and urban indigent- with a special emphasis on HIV, hypertension, diabetes and health literacy issues.
+He has authored numerous publications in peer-reviewed professional journals/books and frequently presents at the local, regional and national level.
+At his college, he also serves as Director of the Urban Institute that provides community outreach initiatives to the urban indigent patient population.
 He is a Senior Vincentian Research Fellow for the Vincentian Center for Church and Society at St. John’s University, and serves as Chair of the Faculty Research Consortium of the Vincentian Institute for Social Action.
 He is active in AACP, and has served as Chair of the Public Health SIG (2010–2011), has been appointed to various task forces and committees including those for the Pharmacy Practice Section.
+Dr. Conry has completed the AACP Academic Leadership Fellows Program (ALFP).
 A licensed pharmacist in the State of New York, he resides on Long Island in New York with his wife and three children.

 Theresa U. Ofili, Pharm.D.